TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 11 Prep.md

 NPCs:
  - [[Ricky Rat]]: Caravan guard who has now turned into a [[wererat-xmm|Wererat]] and is desperately trying to break into the office at the command of his new master, a cultist who can psychically control rats and wererats.
-	 - Goal: Get into Edith's Office and steal the [[Earthmother’s Scythe]]
+	 - Goal: Get into Edith's Office and steal the [[Earthmother's Scythe]]
 	 - Ricky Rat is being controlled by the [[Ratmancer]], a [[Cult of Talona|cultist]] of [[Talona]]
 	 - If Ricky gets inside, he inspects the scythe for a moment before escaping through the stained-glass window in her office
 	 - If the Ratmancer is killed or is otherwise unable to maintain control of Ricky, he will turn himself in
  - [[Ratmancer]]: Is sitting on a swarm of rats atop the roof of the church commanding all nearby rats to do their bidding.
 Relishing in death and plague, the Ratmancer grins at the flowers around them as they slowly wilt from their mere presence
-	 - Goal: Use [[Ricky Rat]], the caravan guard the Ratmancer attacked the previous night, in order to steal the [[Earthmother’s Scythe]]
+	 - Goal: Use [[Ricky Rat]], the caravan guard the Ratmancer attacked the previous night, in order to steal the [[Earthmother's Scythe]]
 	 - The Ratmancer stays hidden atop the roof until discovered, at which point they will fight for as long as they still think they can attain the Earthmother’s Scythe
 	 - The Ratmancer hates Chauntea, and will not hesitate to ruin the gardens with their plague abilities to hasten their escape
  - Clungunford's Farmboys: Four Firbolg farmhands went into town to investigate the situation with Edith and Merric.
 They are loyal to Clungunford first, but two are also devout Chaunteand.